CQD: Background

 Landline and submarine telegraphers' telegraphs had adopted the convention of using the station code "CQ" to all stations along a telegraph line.
 As the first wireless operators were taken from the already trained landline telegraphers, the current practices carried forward and CQ had then been adopted in maritime radiotelegraphy as a "general call" to any ship or land station.

 The Marconi company added a "D" ("distress") to CQ in order to create a distress call.
 Thus, "CQD" was understood by wireless operators to mean All stations: Distress.
 (Note: Contrary to popular belief, CQD does not stand for "Come Quick, Danger", "Come Quickly: Distress", "Come Quick – Drowning!", or "C Q Danger" ("Seek You, Danger"); these are backronyms.)
-Although used worldwide by Marconi operators, CQD was never adopted as an international standard, since it can easily be mistaken for a mere general call "CQ" when reception is poor.
+Although used worldwide by Marconi operators, CQD was never adopted as an international standard, since it could easily be mistaken for a mere general call "CQ" when reception is poor.

 Replacement

 At the first International Radiotelegraphic Convention, held in Berlin in 1906, Germany's Notzeichen distress signal of three-dots three-dashes three-dots was adopted as the international Morse code distress signal.

 This signal soon became known as SOS because it has the same dash-dot sequence as the letters with the gaps between them removed, and in fact is properly written S̅O̅S̅, with an overbar, to distinguish it from the three individual letters.
 In contrast, CQD is transmitted as three distinct letters with a short gap between each, like regular text.
 SOS is also easier to hear as it is nine symbols long, while no other character or sign is longer than six symbols.
 Germany had first adopted SOS in regulations effective 1 April 1905.